SilverButterflies/RulesOfConversation/README.md

     <p style="color:green">This is an example of following the rules of conversation.</p>

-    <font color="red">This is an example of a faux pas caused by not following the rules of conversation.</font>
+    <p style="color:red">This is an example of a faux pas caused by not following the rules of conversation.</p>

   Grice writes in his book Logic and Conversation (1975) of the Cooperative Principle, "Make your contribution such as is required, at the stage at which it occurs, by the accepted purpose or direction of the talk exchange in which you are engaged".